Andy-yun-liang/Body-Performance-EDA-and-Classification-/README.md

 Based on the visualizations we can clearly see that the response variable is ordinal where A > B > C > D. However, due to the lack of algorithms that deal with ordinal classification we are going to treat the response variable as a nominal variable.

 ## Model Preprocessing
-Now that are dataset is ready for model building, we split the dataset into training and testing sets.
+Now that our dataset is ready for model building, we split the dataset into training and testing sets.

 The testing set will be used for model evaluation after the tuning process.
 ```r